Blender vs Mixer (Differences & When to Use)

 Using and Caring for a Mixer

-As with blender, you should not overwork your mixers.
+As with a blender, you should not overwork your mixers.
 However, this is much easier to avoid since you won’t be using your mixer to break up hard pieces of food.

 With mixers, cleaning is most important.
 For the sake of safety, make sure you unplug your mixer before you wipe it down.
 Since mixer attachments are removable, they are easy to clean separately.